your description goes here

 • Be happy to be in a carrier and travel

-Then it is up to you to provide these experiences during this sensitive period.
+Then it is up to you to provide good kitten care and a variety of experiences during this sensitive period.
 Raising kittens this way will help to ensure you have happy cats in the future.

-During the first seven weeks of your kittens' life it is important that you expose your kitten to as many experiences as possible, so that they can learn that these things and people etc are not a danger to them.
+During the first seven weeks of your kittens' life it is important that you expose them to as many experiences as possible, so that they can learn that such things and people are not a danger to them.
 You should therefore ensure that:

 • The kitten is handled by at least 4 different people of all genders and ages.
 Invite friends and neighbours round to be introduced to the kitten.